 - Cognitive decline or brain fog

-- Intestinal inflammation (6,7)
+- Intestinal inflammation

-Rest and Digest
+The Importance of a Rest and Digest Response

 Eating on the run or while stressed out has a powerful effect of literally turning off the digestive process.
-When stressed, the degenerative fight-or-flight nervous system predominates, which is more concerned about saving your life rather than engaging in a digestive process.
+When stressed, the degenerative fight-or-flight nervous system predominates, which is more concerned about saving your life than engaging in a digestive process.

 Circadian science now supports this idea, as studies show that we are meant to eat our largest meal when the sun is high.
 When the sun goes down, so does our digestive strength.
-(9)

 Bottom line: Eating while stressed or in a hurry is like attempting to paddle a canoe upstream.
 It is unsustainable!

 Most Americans have been consuming excessive amounts of highly processed, pesticide-laden foods for decades.
-This has made it more and more difficult for us to properly break down and digest dense proteins like those found in wheat, dairy, grains, nuts, seeds, legumes and beans.
+This has made it more and more difficult for us to properly break down and digest dense proteins, like those found in wheat, dairy, grains, nuts, seeds, legumes, and beans.